SITCOMTN-128

 Note that a pixel-to-arcsecond factor must be used to make sure that the two catalogs have meaningfully consistent units when we make comparisons.

-The center of each object, measured by RA and DEC, with the above parameters, A, B, and \(\Theta\), can then be turned to the form of
+The center of each object, measured by RA and DEC, with the above parameters, A, B, and \(\Theta\), can be used to write an analytic expression for the ellipse:

 On average, the product \(\sqrt{A \times B} \approx\) the half-light radius so we scale both parameters by a candidate_boost_factor